connorb62/Rain-Gauge/README.md

 ***

 # Disclaimer
-Best effort has been made to avoid application crashing and misbehaviour, but responsibility cannot be accepted for unexpected error or crashes while using the application.
-Please report all error, crashes or bugs to
+Whil every effort has been made to avoid application crashing and misbehaviour responsibility cannot be accepted for such events while using the application.
+Please report all errors, crashes or bugs to the `Issues` section of this repo.
-- cbell@jeppeboys.co.za

 # Feedback
 Feedback is greatly appreciated.
 Please feel free to send feedback in any regard to:
 - cbell@jeppeboys.co.za

 - Published (4 March 2022)
+- Updates (10 March 2022)